-EHRM Skyvue Diagnostic Image Viewer consists of zero (0) key component (servers/databases/instances/applications/software/application programming interfaces (API).
+EHRM 724 DTV Workstation system consists of 1 key component (servers/databases/instances/ applications/software/application programming interfaces (API).
 Each component has been analyzed to determine if any elements of that component collect PII.
-The type of PII collected by the system and the reasons for the collection of the PII are in the table below.
+The type of PII collected by EHRM 724 DTV Workstation and the reasons for the collection of the PII are in the table below.